PSA: 2026 - 1158

 Authors must fill out an Online Entry Form on the official website and submit entries online: www.campinaexhibitions.net/ciep/EntryForm

-- Photos must be in jpeg format.
+Photos must be in jpeg format.
 Maximum image horizontal is 1920 pixels, maximum image vertical is 1080 pixels.
 File size maximum is 2 MB.
+Title of each image cannot exceed 35 characters.
+Titles do not need to be translated to English but must be given in English characters

-Images may be burned on CD/DVD, along with the entry form and entry fee, sent to the postal mail.
+Postal Mail: Images may be burned on CD/DVD, along with the entry form and entry fee, sent to the postal address.
 Images should have the same size as the online registration.

 Address: Razvan Baleanu, Str.
 Republicii, Nr.
 32, Bl.
 15 F, Sc.
 A, Ap.
 9, Campina, 105600, Romania.
 Download Entry Form: www.campinaexhibitions.net/ciep/EntryForm